March-May Restaurant Openings: Analysis of 2,698 Projects

 For a broader historical view, see the Restaurant Opening Cross-Tab Analysis 2020-2025, which compares restaurant opening trends by format, geography, ownership type, and market activity.

-For the most recent Restaurantdata opening signal report, review Restaurant Opening Signals: June 2026, which tracks 1,525 location filings across 51 states and 73 regions.
+For the most recent Restaurantdata opening signal report, review Restaurant Opening Signals Report: June 2026, which tracks 1,188 location filings across 49 states and 72 regions for the three-week period ending June 25, 2026.

 For a weekly opening-alert view, see Restaurant New Opening Alerts May 2026 – Week 1, covering 543 location filings across 48 states.